-- We cannot pay a provider who is not eligible to participate in Medicare and/or TennCare. - If you use a provider who is not eligible to participate in Medicare, you must pay the full cost of the services you get. - Providers must tell you if they are not eligible to participate in Medicare.
+- We can't pay a provider who isn't eligible to participate in Medicare and/or TennCare. - If you use a provider who isn't eligible to participate in Medicare, you must pay the full cost of the services you get. - Providers must tell you if they aren't eligible to participate in Medicare.